ZillaRU/drug_pred_demo/readme.md

 flask-cors                3.0.10

-jinja2                    3.1.2

 numpy                     1.21.5

 pandas                    1.3.5

-* Some early released versions of RDKit may trigger segmentation faults during converting SMILES strings to molecules)
+* Some early released versions of RDKit may trigger segmentation faults during converting SMILES strings to molecules